-- Auto-negotiation is enabled by default. - When auto-negotiation is disabled, the default speed-duplex setting is 100full for 1000BASE-T ports, and auto-negotiation on the 10 Gigabit Ethernet ports.
+- Auto-negotiation is enabled by default. - When auto-negotiation is disabled, the default speed-duplex setting is 100full for 1000BASE-T ports.

-◆ The 1000BASE-T standard does not support forced mode.
+- ◆ The 1000BASE-T standard does not support forced mode.
 Auto-negotiation should always be used to establish a connection over any 1000BASE-T port or trunk.
-If not used, the success of the link process cannot be guaranteed when connecting to other types of switches.

-- To force operation to the speed and duplex mode specified in a speed-duplex command, use the no negotiation command to disable auto-negotiation on the selected interface. - When using the negotiation command to enable auto-negotiation, the optimal settings will be determined by the capabilities command.
+If not used, the success of the link process cannot be guaranteed when connecting to other types of switches. - ◆ To force operation to the speed and duplex mode specified in a speed-duplex command, use the no negotiation command to disable auto-negotiation on the selected interface. - When using the negotiation command to enable auto-negotiation, the optimal settings will be determined by the capabilities command.
 To set the speed/ duplex mode under auto-negotiation, the required mode must be specified in the capabilities list for an interface.